 Benefits of Malta Permanent Residence Programme for Indian Nationals

 The Malta Permanent Residence offers multiple benefits to Indian nationals, the most important one being the automatic eligibility of the applicant’s family for the programme.
-Applicants can include their children without any age limits as long as they are not married and show that they are still financially dependent on the main applicant.
+Applicants can include their children (up to 28 years of age) as long as they are not married and show that they are still financially dependent on the main applicant.
 Unlike other countries offering residence programmes, the children will retain their Maltese permanent residence for life even if they get married or find an employment.

 Tax System for Indian Malta Permanent Residents